Possession of a Drug of Dependence

 Need a Melbourne Criminal Lawyer?

 Possession of a Drug of Dependence Penalties

 In the state of Victoria, Possession of a Drug of Dependence is an indictable offence.
 It can be filed against a person who is found to possess a drug of dependence.

 If proven guilty, for serious forms of drug possession, this offence carries a maximum penalty of 5 years’ imprisonment.
 Lesser sentences typically include a fine of 5 penalty units if the drug in question is cannabis, and the accused possesses a ‘small quantity’ (weighing less than 50g) of it.
-If on the balance of probabilities, the court is satisfied that the drug possession is not for trafficking, up to 1 years’ prison sentence may be imposed.
+If on the balance of probabilities, the court is satisfied that the drug possession is not for trafficking, up to a 1-year prison sentence may be imposed.

-Note that even if the Court is not satisfied that the drug possession is not associated with trafficking, this does not necessarily mean it supposes that the possession is for trafficking purposes.
+Note that even if the court is not satisfied that the drug possession is not associated with trafficking, this does not necessarily mean it supposes that the possession is for trafficking purposes.